helloitsjacob/helloitsjacob/READ_ME.md

 _What is this?
 A Human User Guide or Personal Operating Manual is a portable, always up-to-date document meant to describe a Hubber’s work style.
 It is meant to be shared with your coworkers and updated as you learn more about yourself.
 Here is mine._

-Hi :wave:!
-I’m Jacob (handle: @hellotsijacob).
+Hi! :wave: I’m Jacob (handle: @hellotsijacob).
 I joined GitHub in 2024 as a Program Manager for the Office of the COO.
 I bring a breadth of experience across strategy, finance, and operations for Fortune500 and start-ups a-like.
 You can typically find me trying to improve or automate processes, developing business cases, and bringing ideas and strategy to life through the lens of people and analysis.

 ### My working and communications style:
 - I have a preference for async communication where possible, but I love collaborating together when it makes sense